dustinpfister/blog_posts/_posts/threejs-camera.md

 ### 2.1 - Changing aspect and field of view in a loop

 One thing that I might want to do now and then is adjust the aspect ratio and field of view of a perspective camera in a loop.
+To do so I can just set the values for the aspect and fov properties of the camera instance, however there is one additional step that I must do after changing those values which is to call the update projection matrix method.

 ```js
 (function () {